racket/rhombus/text/0005-sapling.md

  * `|` indents nested subgroups to one space after the `|`.

- * `:` as a line-starter or line-middle indents subgrops to one space after the `:`.
+ * `:` as a line-starter or line-middle indents subgroups to one space after the `:`.

- * `:` as a line-ender indents subgrops to one step larger than the current group's indentation.
+ * `:` as a line-ender indents subgroups to one step larger than the current group's indentation.

  * `{` as a line-starter or line-middle indents subgroups like `(` or `[`.